Ganeshkumar-V/Ganeshkumar-V/README.md

 **`Rocket Propulsion, Computational Fluid Dynamics, High-Performance Computing`**

-I am a PhD Scholar at IIT Gandhinagar working on Rocket Propulsion and Combustion (especially energetic materials).
-I develop multiphase CFD solvers to predict the performance of the rocket motors.
-I'm also an OpenFOAM developer, envisioning complex CFD frameworks which include multiple physics within OpenFOAM.
+I am a doctoral candidate at IIT Gandhinagar, specializing in Rocket Propulsion and Combustion, with a particular focus on energetic materials.
+My research involves the development of multiphase Computational Fluid Dynamics (CFD) solvers aimed at accurately predicting the performance of rocket motors.
+I envision and execute my projects by developing sophisticated CFD frameworks within the OpenFOAM platform.

 <!--
 ### 📊 Stats